fmetivier/IslandsLib/docs/source/Introduction.rst

 ============

-* François Métivier, Professor of Geophysics, IPGP & U. Paris Cité,
+* François Métivier, Professor of Geophysics, IPGP & U. Paris Cité, metivier[@]ipgp.fr
 * Carla Consani-Carré, Bachelor of Arts and Sciences, Institut d'études politiques de Paris & IPGP

 Support
 =======

-* We are indepted to **adoptacoastline** NGO who gave us access to the blue zone of UNOC in 2025 and enabled us to meet  representatives of small islads states to discuss the issues of freshwater and occean rise.
+* We are indepted to `adoptacoastline <https://www.adoptacoastline.org>`_ NGO who gave us the opportunity to access  the blue zone of UNOC in 2025, and meet with representatives of small island developing states (SIDS) who expressed their deep concern about the impact of rising sea levels on their resources.
-* This work is partially supported by the RESAM project.
+* This work is supported by the RESAM project (Ressource en eau et stratégies d'adaptation pour faire face à la pénurie : le cas de Mayotte) and the Geological fluid Dynamics Laboratory of IPGP.